 By tracking the right keywords and hashtags, you can monitor the number of exchanges and conversations a campaign is driving, the sentiment of the discussions, types of consumers who respond, and what they say.

-For example, social listening can tell Nike what its fans have to say about a particular campaign, including key demographics and shared topics of interest.
+For example, social listening can tell Lululemon what its fans have to say about a particular campaign, including key demographics and shared topics of interest.

 Social listening isn’t static.
 With online communities, things are changing all the time.